 Immersive technology and Digital Catapult

-Digital Catapult has been working on numerous projects to help bring immersive technology innovation to businesses across the UK.
-In terms of augmented reality and virtual reality, Digital Catapult has partnered with leading businesses like VIVE, Sky VR and Microsoft Mixed Reality to bring technology, resources, and expertise to the innovation community.
+Meanwhile, Digital Catapult has partnered with leading businesses like Niantic, VIVE, Sky and Verizon to bring technology, resources, and expertise to the innovation community.

 Digital Catapult’s Immersive Lab facilities provide businesses with access to the latest immersive technologies, helping them to understand how to leverage and apply innovative technologies to their business problems.